lneely/acme-denote/README.md

 ### Content Search

 Currently, it is possible to simply grep inside of the denote directory to perform a content search.
 If this is not convenient enough, then adding `Grep` to the `/Denote/` window tag line and performing this search transparently would not be difficult.

-### Multiple Denote Directories

-I find that it is enough to have one denote directory, but support multiple directories could be a nice feature.
-A possible approach is to keep the built-in directory (e.g., `$HOME/doc`) as the default, and pass in `path/to/dir` as an argument when running Denote.
-This could look like:

-- Highlight a directory path in acme
-- `2-1` chord to Denote points Denote to that directory instead of the default

 ### Support Query "Links"